csy9534/stocks-app-py-2018/README.md

 ```

 If you are using Pipenv, enter a new virtual environment (`pipenv shell`) before running any of the commands below.

+All commands below assume you are running them from this repository's root directory.

 ## Setup